 If you want to see what a web forum looks like, check out Digital Spy, one of the UK’s busiest forums devoted to TV shows and broadcasting.

 Where can I get support in my Force?

 One of our key aims is for police forces to offer local support for autism and neurodiverse conditions.
 Take a look at the Coordinators page for more information and to check if your Force has a NPAA Coordinator.
 You can also contact your Disability Support Network or Disabled Staff Association, if your Force has one.

 I think I may be on the autism spectrum – how do I get assessed?

 Autism assessments are provided by the NHS for adults and children, although the process can take 12 months or more depending on your location.
 The first stage is to speak to your GP, who will refer you to a clinical psychologist.
 You may also wish to take an online questionnaire, which will give you an idea of whether you may be on the autism spectrum.
 The National Autistic Society has a comprehensive guide to the assessment process on its website.

 For links to these and other useful resources, visit our Links page.

-Autism isn’t automatically a bar to being a police officer – each case is judged on its merits as the condition affects everyone differently.
+Autism and other neurodiverse conditions are not automatically a bar to being a police officer – each case is judged on its merits as these conditions affect everyone differently.
 You would typically be asked for a report from your GP or specialist as part of the medical screening process.
 Autism would be an additional hurdle to overcome during the assessment centre and initial training, which are significant challenges in themselves.
 Many NT people are not cut out for a career in policing.

 Ultimately you would need to pass the assessment, training and tutoring stages to become a police officer.
 Speak to the Recruitment Dept. of the Force you are looking to join – they will be able to advise you and to discuss any reasonable adjustments that could be put in place to make the process as fair as possible for you.